diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/new remote/Day 2/02 - HTTP and how internet works.md

+1. In HTTP protocol **data is being send via HTTP messages** in a response/request cycle.

-1. **HTTP is a connectionless protocol.**
+2. **HTTP is a connectionless protocol.**

 After making the request the client disconnects from the server.

 When the response is ready the server re-establishes the connection again and sends the response.

-2. **HTTP can be used to deliver any data as long as two computers are able to read it.**
+3. **HTTP can be used to deliver any data as long as two computers are able to read it.**

-3. In HTTP protocol data is being send via HTTP messages in a response/request cycle.